genicam/harvesters/README.rst

     :alt: Connect
     :scale: 40 %

 This button is used to connect a device which is being selected by the former combo box.
-The shortcut key is ``Ctrl/Command+c``.
+The shortcut key is ``Ctrl+c``.
 Once you connect the device, the device is exclusively controlled.

 ==================================================
 Disconnecting the connecting device from Harvester